UniversalDependencies/UD_Latin-CIRCSE/README.md

 #### Seneca *Agamemnon*

 *Agamemnon* is a tragedy written by Seneca the younger in 1st century CE.
 The source text was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the Opera Latina corpus built by the [LASLA] laboratory in Liège.
-In few cases, the [received annotation](http://github.com/CIRCSE/LASLA) with regard to POS tag and morphological annotation was modified during the syntactic annotation; deviations from the received annotation are detailed in the file Sen_Ag_LASLA_CIRCSE.
+In few cases, the [received annotation](http://github.com/CIRCSE/LASLA) with regard to POS tag and morphological annotation was modified during the syntactic annotation; deviations from the received annotation are detailed in the file SenecaYounger_Ag_LASLA_CIRCSE.
 The syntactic annotation was performed manually at CIRCSE, and follows the UD scheme.
 The text was enhanced with the annotation of the speakers to whom each sentence is attributed.
 This annotation, performed manually at the CIRCSE, is formatted as a comment in the conllu file following the comment line reporting the text of the sentence, as exemplified in what follows: